-The Sower (Le Semeur) (2017): 7 out of 10: A Quiet bucolic French version of The Bequiled except with a lot less turtle murder and honestly it is nothing like the Bequiled and whoever wrote that blurb should be sent to the guillotine.
+The Sower (Le Semeur) (2017): 7 out of 10: A Quiet bucolic French version of The Bequiled except with a lot less turtle murder and… well honestly it is nothing like The Bequiled and whoever wrote that blurb should be sent to the guillotine.
 (This being a French film and all).
 Okay, so it is the reign of Napoleon III (A fact American audiences may be immediately confused by because they may not realise that there was more than one Napoleon.
 He is the Cinco de Mayo Napoleon.
 You know the guy who ran Mexico.)

 Okay, I see a hand up in the back.
 Yes, the French ran Mexico.
 Who else would run Mexico?
 Look, Cinco de Mayo marks the unlikely defeat of elite French forces by an under-manned Mexican army in the Battle of Puebla on May 5, 1862.
 In fact, this underdog Mexican victory may have played a part in preventing French Emperor Napoleon III from helping the Confederacy win the American Civil War.
 See, easy as pie.